The scope of the negotiations

 On 19 June 2017 the UK Government and the European Commission jointly published the terms of reference for the Article 50 negotiations.

-The negotiating rounds, which take place every three or four weeks, consist of plenary sessions and negotiating group meetings.
+The negotiating rounds, consist of plenary sessions and negotiating group meetings.
 In the latter, working groups of officials discuss specific issues and report back to the plenary session.

 Plenary negotiating sessions are co-chaired by the "Principals", Mr Barnier and Mr Davis, or by the "Coordinators": Sabine Weyand for the Commission, and Oliver Robbins (Permanent Secretary at DExEU) for the UK.
 The Principals and Coordinators have the overall responsibility for managing the negotiating process and providing necessary guidance, as appropriate.